5 TIPS FOR BETTER DIGESTION

 Functional fiber is the carbohydrate that is extracted from plants and added to foods (ie: gums or cellulose).
-You can find these in more processed foods like granola bars that claim they are “high fiber” but aren’t containing any fiber packed plants.
+You can find these in more processed foods like granola bars or protein bars that claim they are “high fiber” but aren’t containing any fiber packed plants.

 To improve your digestion, it is important to have a steady intake of dietary fiber to keep your bowel movements regular.
 High intake of functional fiber may actually add to digestive issues as your body sometimes is unable to recognize what type of fiber it is or how to best digest this product.

-Two key things to remember when increasing fiber intake:
+Two key things to remember when increasing fiber intake to improve tolerance:

-Start slow!
-If you are not a current consumer of fiber, I recommend starting very slow.
+If you are not a current consumer of high fiber foods, I recommend starting very slow.
 You need to warm your gut up to the idea that you will be eating more fiber.
-Starting by adding about 1/4 of beans to your daily diet instead of a cup of 3 beans soup will leave you feeling much better.
+If you don't do this you will probably worsen any gas or bloating that you experience.
+Start by adding about 1/8-1/4 cup of beans to your daily diet instead of a cup of 3 beans soup!
+Starting slow and building up over time will leave you feeling much better.
 You can increase the amount of fiber you eat over time as tolerated.

-*If you have a diagnosed condition like Ulcerative Colitis or Crohn’s disease and are very inflamed your doctor may have you on a low fiber diet.
-As I mentioned earlier prolonged inflammation can lead to increased health risks and further bowel damage.
+*NOTE: If you have a diagnosed condition like Ulcerative Colitis or Crohn’s disease and are very inflamed or are in the midst of a bad flare up your doctor may have you on a low fiber diet.
+As I mentioned earlier, prolonged inflammation can lead to increased health risks and further bowel damage.
 Temporary low fiber diets are recommended for people with severe inflammation in their guts to give them a break and time to recover.
 The fiber is meant to be added back slowly to eventually return to a regular diet.
-Fiber is an essential nutrient to our health and should only be avoided in cases of extreme need.
+Fiber is an essential nutrient to our health and should only be avoided in cases of extreme need.*